creative-berserkers/multiobserve/README.md

 It can be used client side but require Object.observe to be implemented.

-For example, if we have following object that we want to observe:
+For example, we have following object that we want to observe:

 ```js
 var object = {